Rohini, West Bengal: Culture

-Rohini is the birthplace of Rasikananda Mahaprabhu of Vaishnabh religion.
+Rohini is the birthplace of great saint Rasikananda Mahaprabhu of Vaishnabh religion.

-Rohini is known for its cultural heritage and became a center of education after independence by the help of rohini gorh (raj bari).
-The library, Ramnarayan Pathagar has helped many researchers with its rich collection of rare books.
+Rohini is known for its cultural heritage and became a center of education after independence by the help of rohini garh(raj bari).
+The library, Ramnarayan Pathagar(built in the memory of Ram Narayan Sharangi who was the manager of Nayabasan estate of Mayurbhanj State) has helped many researchers with its rich collection of rare books.
 Ranjitpur is the birthplace of famous contemporary Bengali poet Late Amar Sarangi.

-Places to Visit
+Places to visit

 The following are places of interest in Rohini: